mehedirm6244/kompreshar/README.md

-## kompreshar
-Kompreshar is a stupid compressor/decompressor *only* for text files.
-The name comes from kom-preshar (কম-প্রেশার) which means low pressure in Bengali.
-This works best with larger files with fewer unique characters.
-More docs will be added later.
+# Kompreshar
+Kompreshar is a stupidly simple, lossless text compression and decompression tool.

+The name comes from "kom preshar" (কম প্রেশার) in Bengali, which means "low pressure".

-### Compile and Run
+### Build and Run
 ```
 mkdir build
 cd build